Marketing Manager Career Guide

 - Controlling any online marketing platforms responsible for reaching web-based customers.

-These and other responsibilities define a wide variety of marketing responsibilities, which a marketing manager must complete to be successful.
+These are only some of the responsibilities a marketing manager must complete to be successful.

 To best fulfill the position of a marketing manager, students will first need to complete a bachelor’s degree in online marketing or a related field.
 This degree equips potential marketing managers with the skills they need to find success daily, teaching critical skills like market analysis, content creation, and marketing analytics.